claudijo/json-rpc-server-stream/README.md

 Create a streaming JSON RPC server and add event listeners for incoming requests (and notifications).

+Do some stream plumbing, such as: Readable connection stream -> RPC server -> Writable connection stream.

 As mentioned above, it is also recommended to pipe the streaming JSON RPC 2.0 server and client through a mux/demux before piping it to a channel stream if using JSON RPC 2.0 in a peer-to-peer fashion.